tangjm/data-engineering-notes/public/AWS/module9_cloud_architecture/notes_cloud_architecture.md

 - Monitor demand and system usage to automate the provisioning of resources to maintain optimal levels for meeting demands
 - Manage change in automation (use automation to manage changes to infrastructure)

-### Questions to consider
+#### Questions to consider

 ![Questions to consider for creating reliable cloud infrastructures](images/reliability_questions.png)

 ### Performance and Efficiency

-Focus - Use IT and computing resources to meet system requirements efficiently
+Use IT and computing resources to meet system requirements efficiently

 Key topics
-- Selecting the right resource types and sizes abasd on workload requirements
+- Selecting the right resource types and sizes based on workload requirements
 - Monitoring performance
 - Making informed decisions to maintain efficiency as business needs evolve